sivolko/azureblogathon/README.md

 Enabling DevSecops best practices with Github Actions and GHSA (Github Advance security) with Azure.

-Tabel of Content :
+Table of Content :

-1. Devops with GitHub action
+1. DevOps with GitHub action

 2. DevOps challenges

 3. Architecture

-4. Github Advance security features and code & secrets scanning
+4. GitHub Advance security features and code & secrets scanning

 Before starting let's undestand a terms like What exactly is **Devops** and why do we need it?

-Answer : Devops is a methodology in the software development and IT industry used as a set of practice and tools.It is made of two words Dev which means Developer and Ops means Operations
+Answer : Devops is a methodology in the software development and IT industry used as a set of practice and tools.
+It is made of two words Dev which means Developer and Ops means Operations

 We practice Devops in organisation for

 * improved quality of deployed applications
 * Faster deployment cycle
 * faster release cycle

 What is DevSecops?

-Security practioners with Devops metholody is known as devsecops. now we do talk about shift left which means during each stage of code/ software development we are enabling security best practices to avoid future shortcomes.
+Security practitioners with Devops methodology is known as devsecops. now we do talk about shift left which means during each stage of code/ software development we are enabling security best practices to avoid future short-comes.

 **GitHub Actions**: Aka A Github way to do Devops